mjaymeyer/aeris-aair-home-assistant/README.md

 ## Flashing the compiled binary

-1. Download the Release mqtt_enabled_replacement_software.bin if you have not already, I placed it in the same folder as I put dfu-util.
+1. Download the Release aerisFirmware.bin if you have not already, I placed it in the same folder as I put dfu-util.
 Put your device back into DFU mode if it is not.